Back to Silas S. Brown's home page

 Old notes: Windows Mobile email setup(see also list of vaguely-usable old Windows Mobile phones)

-dovecot-imapdin April 2019, so this setup was not tested on the newer Raspbian 10 which was released later that year.
+dovecot-imapdin April 2019, so this setup was not tested on the newer Raspbian 10 which was released later that year, nor any version of Raspberry Pi OS from 2020+.

 This page has some notes on running old Windows Mobile phones (dating from 2003 to 2009/10) with modern email systems.